 Bounty Those who have low rolls will receive bounties.
 When a seeker finds a hider with a bounty on them all seekers will be awarded something in each round.
 The number the hiders have rolled determines what bounties they have, other than rolling an 11 or higher.
 The following are: 10 - 20 seconds added for seeking 9 - The Host becomes a Seeker 8 - Instant hints 7 - 40 seconds added for seeking 6 - 60 seconds added for seeking 5 - Enable Teleporting 4 - Enable Flying 3 - 80 seconds added for seeking 2 - 100 seconds added for seeking 1 - Double points

-Snuggle Pile There is only one hider for each round, no matter how many players there are, and the rest are seekers.
+Snuggle Pile There is only one hider for each round, the Prime Hider, no matter how many players there are, and the rest are seekers.
 The objective for the seekers is to find the spot of where the hider is, and then they must sit/lay/sleep in that exact spot but not near it.
-The hider won't become a seeker when found and they shouldn't move anywhere for the whole 10 minutes.
+The Prime Hider won't become a seeker when found and he/she shouldn't move anywhere for the whole 10 minutes.

 In Jumble mode, if two/three out of the three rolls ended up with the same number, that perk will be doubled/tripled (unless that number is 1, 2, 3, 8, 9 or 10).
 And if we get two rolls with 8 and 9, that means hints will be back on the 3 minute mark.

 For Bounty mode, If 10 minutes have passed and there's still time that's been added, hiders will NOT earn any more points for each minute mark afterwards, but they can still earn points when the round has ended.
 And for hints if 7 minutes have passed from the start of the round you must give out your hint, and even when there's time added you will even lose points on each minute afterwards.

 Hider can't use their bounties.
 So if you have a bounty that enables teleporting, you yourself can't teleport.